Struggling with an early riser? Learn what to do when your toddler wakes up too early crying every morning and won’t go back to sleep.

 As tempting as it is to go about your day the minute your toddler cries, don’t.
 Treat early mornings the same way you would if it were in the middle of the night.
 Just because you only have an hour or two before you’d get up anyway, doesn’t mean that you should start your day.

 Change her diaper if need be, then have her go straight back to bed.
-If she continues to cry, check in every 15 minutes to reassure her you’re there, and that it’s still not wake up time.
+If she continues to cry, check in every 15 minutes to reassure her you’re there, and that it’s still not wake-up time.

-Then, make sure that once it is time to wake up, that you do get her up as scheduled.
-Do this consistently and she’ll take your word and trust that you’ll get her up at the same time every morning.
+Then, make sure that once it is time to wake up, you do get her up as scheduled.
+Do this consistently and she’ll likely take your word and trust that you’ll get her up at the same time every morning.

 7. Use a toddler alarm clock

 Your toddler might not be able to read a digital clock, much less one with hands, but he can certainly understand “color.”
-Place a toddler alarm clock in his room, one that will light up a certain color at a particular time.
+Place a toddler alarm clock in his room, one that can light up a certain color at a particular time.

 Check the temperature of the room to make sure he’s sleeping comfortably.
 Ignore the whimpers—instead, wait a few minutes to see if he can settle down on his own.
-Avoid rewarding early wake ups with your attention, whether positive or negative.
+Avoid rewarding early wake-ups with your attention, whether positive or negative.

 Instead, treat these mornings as if you were still in the middle of the night.
-Check in at set times to reassure him you’re here, but don’t get him up for the day until your official wake up time.
+Check in at set times to reassure him you’re here, but don’t get him up for the day until your official wake-up time.
 And finally, use a toddler alarm clock to let him know when he can wake up for the day.